zleypner/zleypner/README.md

 <h1 style=font-size:25px>Hi, I’m Anwar 👋</h1>

-I am a passionate full-stack developer on an endless quest to discover and master the latest technologies.
+I am a passionate Front-End developer on an endless quest to discover and master the latest technologies.
 My journey is fueled by a deep curiosity and a love for learning.
 Proficient in HTML, CSS, JavaScript, React and an array of other tools.